-I am Michele Beltrame, I love computer programming, hiking the mountains and paying the bass guitar.
+I am Michele Beltrame, I love computer programming, Unix systems, languages and hiking in the mountains and playing the bass guitar.

-This personal web site contains a blog with mainly tech-related articles, plus some information about me.
+This personal web site contains a blog with mainly tech-related articles, plus some extras.
+Most blog posts (all the tech stuff) are in English, but there's also the occasional Italian language writing.

 Latest blog posts